How to Switch Banks Smoothly Without Any Hiccups

 Pouring over that many financial transactions can be tedious, but it will ensure you don’t miss any quarterly or yearly bills such as insurance payments.
 Once you have a year’s worth of financial data to review, make a list of recurring expenses.
 Without looking at a year’s worth of transactions, it can be easy to miss or forget certain expenses.

 Make note of direct deposits, bills, automatic transfers, recurring payments, subscriptions, linked accounts, and so on.
-Also list out any bank services you currently use such as paper checks, a safe deposit box, mobile app, etc. This will serve as your to-do checklist of what you need to switch over to your new account when you change banks.
+Also list out any bank services you currently use such as paper checks, a safe deposit box, mobile banking app, etc. This will serve as your to-do checklist of what you need to switch over to your new account when you begin changing banks.

 Now that you have your list of recurring deposits and payments, you’re ready to switch bank accounts.